dbzl-project11/dbzl-project11.github.io/usefulInfo/boost.md

 Please remember that this does take up one of your 7 customization slots, and potara rules for characters are still in effect.
 The store does not allow you to put potaras on characters that are not allowed to use them.
 However, these free potaras will bypass potara limits.
 For instance, if you have Dragon Power on Krillin and Yamcha, you may use the Dragon Power boost on Chiaotzu and Goku so that everyone has Dragon Power that week.
-Note that purchasing lower versions of a potara doesn not cause them to stack.
+Note that purchasing lower versions of a potara does not cause them to stack.
 For instance, Power of Rage + Unleashed Ki =/= Dragon Power.
 The game always prioritizes the higher boost.